inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_113011.jpg)

 *	Spend a good time there, talking with a Lama (Buddhist spiritual person) in depth about their rituals and values
-*	It was nice to observing the fossils and imaging the entire area during the historical times
+*	It was nice to observe the fossils and imaging the historical value of the entire region

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_121315.jpg)

-*	Its sunny day and sky is so clear which a city dweller like me can never experience
-*	I want to sit here idle and do nothing, not even talks
+*	Its sunny and sky is so clear which a city dweller like me will rarely experience.
+I want to sit idle and do nothing, not even talks
 *	Finally after spending a good amount there i am going towards Key monastery

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_121439.jpg)

-*	The route takes us back to Kaza city and then we ascend towards Key, Kibber and Chicham villages
+*	The route takes us back towards Kaza city and then we ascend towards Key, Kibber and Chicham villages
 *	Key monestry ) is a Tibetan Buddhist monastery located on top of a hill at an altitude of 13,668 ft
 *	It is the biggest monastery of Spiti Valley and a religious training center for Lamas
-*	It was some festival going on in monestry, when i arrived there.
-Some traditional ceremonies to take the blessings of religious leaders
+*	It was some festival going on in monestry.
+A traditional ceremonies to take the blessings of religious leaders

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_132601.jpg)

-*	Next stop is Kibber village, Kibber Wildlife Sanctuary starts from Key and spawned up to the road to Chandartaal
+*	Next stop is Kibber village, Kibber Wildlife Sanctuary starts from Key and spawns up to the road to Chandartaal

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_140534.jpg)